OneWomenLess/OneWomenLess.github.io/solutions/break-circuits-of-power.md

 >
 > **Take action!**
 >
 > Let's be clear, *men occupy the space to speak on the subject today.
 So if you use it to minimize the problem, it's clearly because you're part of the problem*.
 And if you don't say anything, we don't know, we imagine that you're not on the right side.
 So take action, it's not complicated to say that Robert messed up.
 It's not even very complicated to go see Robert and tell him that he messed up.
 In the Mixed space, if there are 9 guys, one predator and 8 who don't say anything, it's sure that the problem will seem widespread.
-Whereas if there are one or two who take a stand against it, it's more of a cultural problem, but an issue that HR or management should have addressed earlier.
+Whereas if there are one or two who **take a stand against it**, it's more of a cultural problem, but an issue that HR or management should have addressed earlier.